Holidays in Merano

 For more information on the Mobil Card head to the 'Cards & Passes' tab.

-Guided walks in Merano
+Inghams Guided Walks in Merano

 We’ve included two full-day walks per week in Merano, just for Inghams guests.
-Join a small group and be led by a professional mountain guide on some of their favourite trails.
+Join a small group and be led by a professional walking guide on some of their favourite trails.
 It’s a great way to get to know the area.

 Routes may vary from week to week but as a guide you can see some of our planned routes below: